What your organization needs to know about the 2020 AHA / ILCOR CPR Guidelines

 The Guidance: CPR simulations should be performed in clinical settings.

 The Benefit: CPR can be needed anywhere, but the confines of some clinical settings can provide unique challenges in delivering this care.
-The 2020 AHA CPR guidelines indicate that practicing CPR simulations in clinical settings enables staff to practice skills where they may be most needed.
+The 2020 AHA / ILCOR CPR guidelines indicate that practicing CPR simulations in clinical settings enables staff to practice skills where they may be most needed.
 This allows them to develop techniques that enable them to effectively administer CPR in some of the most challenging environments.

 #5 – ACLS TRAINING FOR HEALTHCARE PROFESSIONALS